AMERICAN RABBIT HOUND ASSOCIATION

 at least 10 minutes before he/she disqualifies any hound.

-whether the hounds are running off- game or not, the handler cannot scratch
+question as to whether the hounds are running off- game or not, the handler

-his/her hound to prevent the judge from disqualifying his/her hound and
+cannot scratch his/her hound to prevent the judge from disqualifying his/her

-turning it in for running off game.
-If the handler scratches his/her hound
+hound and turning it in for running off game.
+If the handler scratches

-under these circumstances, the hound will be turned in for running off game.
+his/her hound under these circumstances, the hound will be turned in for

-Major off game is described as deer, fox, coyote, elk, moose, antelope,
+running off game.
+Major off game is described as deer, fox, coyote, elk,

-wolf, bobcat, cougar, bear, wild hogs, wild goats and wild sheep.
+moose, antelope, wolf, bobcat, cougar, bear, wild hogs, wild goats and wild

 4.